PagerDuty/incident-response-docs/docs/training/incident_commander.md

 > Deputy, can you go ahead and page the [X] on-call please.

 ### Assigning Tasks
+When you need to give out an assignment or task, you should follow these three steps,

+1. Assign the task to a specific person directly.
+1. Time-box the task with a specific number of minutes.
+1. Confirm that the responder has acknowledged and understood the instructions.

+!!!warning "Can someone..."
-When you need to give out an assignment or task, give it to a person directly, never say "can someone do..." as this leads to the [bystander effect](https://en.wikipedia.org/wiki/Bystander_effect).
-Instead, all actions should be assigned to a specific person, and time-boxed with a specific number of minutes.
-You should also make sure to ask the individual to confirm they've acknowledged and understood the instructions.
+    Never say "Can someone..." as this leads to the [bystander effect](https://en.wikipedia.org/wiki/Bystander_effect).
+Tasks should always be assigned directly to an individual, and never just thrown out with the hope that someone will pick it up.

 > IC: Bob, please investigate the high latency on web app boxes.
 I'll come back to you for an answer in 3 minutes.